msantos/xmppipe/README.md

 `get` and `put` URLs.
 The `put` URL can be used to upload the file using, e.g., `curl`.
 The `get` URL is used by clients for downloading the file.

-Note: currently xmppipe creates the slot but does not upload the file.
+Note: xmppipe creates the upload slot.
+Another utility, such as curl, can be used to upload the file.

 The input format is: